-- Remove hazardous materials indicated and in manner outlined in drawings and technical specifications. - Remove existing fixtures, finishes, and mechanical, electrical, plumbing, and fire alarms systems in areas of work in buildings indicated. - Furnish and install new fixtures, finishes, equipment, mechanical, electrical, plumbing, and fire alarm systems as indicated on drawings and technical specifications. - Restore adjacent surfaces impacted by demolition and construction work back to original condition (unless otherwise noted) as outlined on drawings and technical specifications.
+- Asbestos Abatement: Remove materials indicated and in manner outlined in drawings and technical specifications. - Upgrades to existing fixtures, finishes, and mechanical, electrical, plumbing, and fire alarms systems in areas of work in buildings indicated. - Furnish and install new fixtures, finishes, equipment, mechanical, electrical, plumbing, and fire alarm systems as indicated on drawings and technical specifications. - Restore adjacent surfaces impacted by demolition and construction work back to original condition (unless otherwise noted) as outlined on drawings and technical specifications.

-All construction must be done during school breaks beginning winter 2022.
-The bulk of the work will occur during summer 2023 and summer 2024.
-No work may be performed during academic periods.
-The contractor will need to secure all the spaces between breaks if the work is not completed.
-It's the contractor's responsibility to maintain and keep the site secured and safe for occupants when school is in session.
+All construction will be done during summer break of 2023 and winter break of 2023, summer break of 2024 and winter break of 2024.
+No work to be performed during regular spring and fall semester.
+The contractor needs to secure all the spaces for the next break if the work is not completed during the breaks.
+It is the contractor's responsibility to maintain and keep the site secure and safe for occupants during spring and fall semesters and work will commence the following summer.